SantosJGND/mapping_workflow/README.md

 This tool is designed to map sequencing reads to reference genomes using Nextflow on the server.
 It leverages conda for environment management and Nextflow for workflow orchestration.

+The default use case is to map Nanopore reads, with preprocessing using Nanofilt.
+However, through the argument `--technology` the user can specify `illumina` to map Illumina reads, with preprocessing using Trimmomatic.
+The tool will then use Minimap2 to map the reads to the reference genome in both cases.

+### Outputs

+The tool outputs a TSV file with the concatenated mapping statistics for all samples across all references (`samtools flagstat` output), in the output /mapping_stats directory.

+The tool also outputs a report.html file on resource usage in the output directory.

 ## Prerequisites

 Ensure you have the following installed on `genome1`: